sspeiche/openshift-tools/README.md

 # openshift-tools
 Some personal scripts I use to easily setup my test/play/demo env

 I run on a MacBook, using VirtualBox and Boot2Docker.
-Note I also [use dnsmasq on my host](http://passingcuriosity.com/2013/dnsmasq-dev-osx/) so I can easily setup routes using DNS wildcard *.apps.
+Note I also [use dnsmasq on my host](http://passingcuriosity.com/2013/dnsmasq-dev-osx/) so I can easily setup routes using DNS wildcard *.openshiftapps.com.

 Some of the scripts are hard-coded to my setup, you may want to change that.